serinth/serverless-emailer/README.md

 - [ ] A/B Testing, Experimentation and Feature Flagging
 - [ ] Take advantage of SendGrid's personalizations, right now only globally setting subjects and content
 - [ ] Store Circuit Breaker state in a persistent store
+- [ ] Read config files from S3 instead of file (filesystem wouldn't work as is but code is there for kubernetes type deployments with an accessible file system)

 # Deployment